"We Studied Our Way Out of the Seventh-day Adventist Church"

 Stop and read Ellen White's quote again, and then read Paul's quote again.
 The two are completely incompatible!

-There is nothing wrong with a believer setting aside the Sabbath as a time to worship God.
+It is certainly appropriate for Christians to set aside the seventh day of the week to worship God.
 Various Christian groups throughout the Christian era have seen this as an important part of their worship of God.
-Today, there are over 300 Christian groups and denominations that worship on the Seventh-day Sabbath.
+Today, there are over 500 Christian groups and denominations that worship on the Seventh-day Sabbath.
 Most of these get along very peacefully with their Sunday-keeping brethren.
-They follow Paul's admonition to never let the observance of days be a reason to separate Christians (see Rom.
+While they may be concerned about their Sunday-keeping brethren's lack of attention to the Fourth Commandment, they certainly do not consider it into a salvational issue (Rom.
 14).

 However, there is one sect of Sabbath-keepers, the Seventh-day Adventists, that takes an extreme position on the Sabbath.
 They make it a requirement for salvation.
+How so?
 They teach that in order to receive the "seal of God" one must keep the seventh day Sabbath.
 They teach that churches who do not keep Sabbath are part of "Babylon" or "Apostate Protestantism."
-This divisive teaching separates believers, familes, and friends.
+This divisive teaching separates believers, families, and friends.
 It turns the Sabbath-Sunday debate into a battleground between the "loyal" Sabbath-keepers and the "disloyal" Sunday-keepers.
-For Adventists, it can lead to an "I'm better than thou" issue of spiritual pride.
+For SDAs, it can lead to an "I'm better than thou" attitude of spiritual pride.

-While some Christians look at the New Testament and find evidences to support Sabbath observance, many others read the New Testament and find little or nothing said about the importance of the Sabbath.
-As Paul said, "let every man be fully persuaded in his own mind."
-(Rom.
-14:5)
+While some Christians look at the New Testament and find evidences to support Sabbath observance, many others read the New Testament and do not come to the same conclusion.
+As Paul said, "let every man be fully persuaded in his own mind" (Rom.
+14:5).

 1. In the Bible, what is the purpose of a seal?